panGenerator/open-future-visual-essay/content/10_paradox.md

 ---
 title: "The Paradox  \n_of Open"
-intro: "Today, Open is both  \na challenge to and an  \nenabler of concentrations  \nof power."
+intro: "Today, Open is both a challenge to and an  enabler of concentrations of power."
 outro: "Open on its own provides little in terms of protection from potential abuses of such power.
 These models and tools, focused on generating added value, fail to address any potential losses and harms that derive from such use."
 ---
 The ideas of open access and free reuse of information goods continue to be some of the most powerful challenges to the exclusive control by corporations and states over information goods.